watsonvaclase/tjbot_lite/README.md

-# TJBot CZ - LITE VERSION
+# TJBot

-This is a program coded in Node.js for TJBotCZ.
+This is a program coded in Node.js for TJBot.
 It is a basic sample application that allows you to:
 * run pre-prepared conversation
-* control RGB light on TJBotCZ's head
+* control RGB light on TJBot's head
-* control TJBotCZ's arm
+* control TJBot's arm
 * use camera to take a picture and analyze it